Making a positive impact on our community

 - The Center Foundation’s Brain Injury Prevention at Juniper Elementary

-- The Center Foundation Athletic Trainers make the news!
+- Center Foundation Provides Athletic Trainers to Local High Schools

 - Athletic Training Workshop for High School Students